thegamecracks/python-rtmidi-wheels/README.md

 # python-rtmidi-wheels

+## Notice

+This repository has been deprecated with the release of [python-rtmidi][1] 1.5.0-1.5.4 which has introduced 3.10/3.11 wheels to the original package, additionally with Linux and Apple Silicon wheels! 🎉

+## Description

 A repository hosting CPython prebuilt wheels for the [python-rtmidi][1] package.
 Only python-rtmidi 1.4.9 wheels are available at this time.